 Earl Einhorn

-At 80 years old, Earl Einhorn is a living legend, known as one of the pioneers of computer programmed art.
-Earl started using the Fortran programming language to make his art in 1989 and all of his work is created by one of thirty computer programs he has developed & then colorized by hand in Photoshop.
+Earl started using the Fortran programming language to make his art in 1989 and all of his work is programmed in Fortran & then colorized by hand in Photoshop.

 About Earl Einhorn